gliderboy380/AnalyzingDrums/README.md

 ####git clone the Aubio project (Python demos are in python/demos)

 Use this comand to download the aubio project.
 With Github you can contrute your changes to the project.
 However, you will have to take a "learning Git" basics course.
-However, if you just want to make your own copy for now use the "git clone command"
+However, if you just want to make your own copy for now use the git clone command

 `git clone https://github.com/aubio/aubio.git`